Skip to Content

 • In a 10-inch skillet, heat enough oil over medium heat to fry the dumplings, until the oil is about 350 degrees.

-• When the dumplings are brown on one side, flip them and allow them to continue to cook until they are browned on both sides, about 2-3 minutes per side.
+• Once the dumplings are browned on one side, flip them and cook until both sides are browned, about 2-3 minutes each.

-• Once done, remove dumplings from the oil and place on paper towels or a cooling rack to drain off any excess oil.
+• Once done, remove the dumplings from the oil and place them on paper towels or a cooling rack to drain off any excess oil.

 • Serve and enjoy.